ghgoodreau/python-image-gallery/README.md

-# Note: All credentials in this repository will be invalid, as the account was destroyed after the course.
+# Note: All credentials in this repository will be invalid, as the AWS account has been destroyed.

 # An Amazon EC2-based python image gallery manager